 That’s right – we’re back with another article to keep the Honda fanboys happy.

-In all honesty, though, we’re also here to provide another impressive, high-revving Honda engine the appreciation that it deserves.
+In all honesty, though, we’re also here to provide another impressive, high-revving, and affordable Honda engine the appreciation that it deserves.

 Sure, we may be die-hard drifters at heart, but we still have a massive amount of respect for engines that aren’t typically found in drift cars, especially when they tug at our JDM heartstrings.

-Let’s face it, as much as we love tail-happy fun; the chances are that we’ve all either owned or had a heap of fun in an FWD pocket-rocket in our lifetime.
-If you haven’t, you’re missing out.
+Let’s face it, as much as we love the tail-happy fun RWD cars offer; the chances are that we’ve all either owned or had a heap of fun in an FWD pocket rocket in our lifetime.
+If you haven’t, let me tell you, you’re missing out.
 The pleasure of driving does not solely rely on horsepower alone.